MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 ### Shorthand and abbreviations ###

-The above advice notwithstanding, there are many forms of shorthand that see common and pervasive use in quantum computing.
+The above advice notwithstanding, many forms of shorthand are commonly used in quantum computing.
-We suggest using existing and common shorthand where it exists, especially for operations that are intrinsic to the operation of a target machine.
+We recommend that you use common shorthand where it exists, especially for operations that are intrinsic to the operation of a target machine.
 For example, we choose the name `X` instead of `ApplyX`, and `Rz` instead of `RotateAboutZ`.
-When using such shorthand, operation names should be all uppercase (for example, `MAJ`).
+When you use such shorthand, operation names should be all uppercase (for example, `MAJ`).

-Some care is required when applying this convention in the case of commonly used acronyms and initialisms such as "QFT" for "quantum Fourier transform."
+Pay attention when you apply this convention in the case of commonly used acronyms and initialisms such as "QFT" for "quantum Fourier transform."
-We suggest following general .NET conventions for the use of acronyms and initialisms in full names, which prescribe that:
+We recommend following general .NET conventions for the use of acronyms and initialisms in full names, which recommend that:

 - two-letter acronyms and initialisms are named in upper case (for example, `BE` for "big-endian"),
 - all longer acronyms and initialisms are named in `CamelCase` (for example, `Qft` for "quantum Fourier transform")

-Thus, an operation implementing the QFT could either be called `QFT` as shorthand, or written out as `ApplyQft`.
+Thus, an operation that implements the QFT could either be called `QFT` as shorthand, or written out as `ApplyQft`.

-For particularly commonly used operations and functions, it may be desirable to provide a shorthand name as an _alias_ for a longer form:
+For commonly used operations and functions, you may want to provide a shorthand name as an _alias_ for a longer form:

 ```qsharp
 operation CCNOT(control0 : Qubit, control1 : Qubit, target : Qubit)